Subscriber Status

 Soracom API

 To access the Soracom API, first use the auth API to obtain an API Key and Token.
-Refer to the API Reference Guide for instructions on how to use the API Key and Token in API requests.
+Refer to the API Usage Guide for instructions on how to use the API Key and Token in API requests.

-Then, use the getSubscriber API to get the subscription and session status of an Air SIM:
+You can use the getSim API to get the subscription and session status of an IoT SIM:

 curl -X GET \

-> -H 'X-Soracom-API-Key: <MY-API-KEY>' \
+| -H 'X-Soracom-API-Key: <MY-API-KEY>' \

-> -H 'X-Soracom-Token: <MY-TOKEN>' \
+| -H 'X-Soracom-Token: <MY-TOKEN>' \

 The API will return a JSON response similar to the following: